 - Semester hours

 - Lecturer (assistant)

 - Languages of instruction

 Pyranose 2-oxidase, an FAD-dependent carbohydrate oxidase can be employed for the production of rare carbohydrates.
 A potential drawback is its narrow substrate specificity.
 For the production of technologically interesting sugars (e.g. tagatose from galactose) a series of P2O variants were developed.
 Two of these mutant enzymes (variants) will be compared in this practical course.
-Time schedule: We will start with biomass (E.coli containing cytosolic recombinant pyranose 2-oxidase), disrupt it mechanically, purify the enzyme by one chromatographic step (IMAC), and determine the technologically important constants (pH optima, Km and kcat values for different sugars and electron acceptors).
+Time schedule: We will start with biomass (E.coli containing recombinant pyranose 2-oxidase in the cytosol), disrupt it mechanically, purify the enzyme by a chromatographic step (IMAC), and determine the technologically important constants (pH optima, Km and kcat values for different sugars and electron acceptors).
 Based on the obtained results we will calculate batch conversion processes (for different carbohydrates, with or without cofactor regeneration by laccase) and will run laboratory scale batch conversions in bioreactors.
 Product analysis will be done by HPLC and results used to evaluate our determined catalytic constants and calculations.

 - Previous knowledge expected

 Participants must be able to perform elementary practical routines like pipetting, buffer calculation and preparation, centrifugation and weighing.